 “Floating Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Floating Price, or as otherwise provided in the Confirmation.

-“Floor Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Floor Price, or as otherwise provided in the Confirmation.
+[“Floor Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Floor Price, or as otherwise provided in the Confirmation.]

-“Gain” shall mean, with respect to a party, an amount equal to the present value of the economic benefit, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a terminated Transaction, determined in a commercially reasonable manner.
-[Timing of determination - see definition of “Loss”].determine
+“Gains” shall mean, with respect to a party, an amount equal to the present value of the economic benefit, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a terminated Transaction, determined in a commercially reasonable manner.
+A party shall determine its Loss as of the relevant Early Termination Date or Accelerated Termination Date or, if that is not reasonably practicable, as of the earliest date thereafter as is reasonably practicable.
+A party may (but need not to) determine its Loss by reference to quotations of relevant rates or prices from one or more leading dealers in the relevant market..

-“Guarantor” shall mean, with respect to Party B, [ ][shall be inapplicable], and with respect to Party A, [_________________] [shall be inapplicable].“Guarantee” shall mean a duly executed guarantee in the form attached as Exhibit B-1 (in the case of the guarantee of Party B's Guarantor), and in the form attached as Exhibit B-2 (in the case of the guaranty of Party A's Guarantor) [shall be inapplicable].

-“Indemnifiable Tax” shall mean any Tax, other than a Tax that would not be imposed in respect of a payment made under the Agreement but for a present or former connection between the jurisdiction of the government or taxing authority imposing such Tax and the recipient of such payment or a person related to such recipient (including, without limitation, a connection arising from such recipient or related person (i) being or having been a citizen or resident of, (ii) being or having been organized in, (iii) being or having been present or engaged in a trade or business in or (iv) having or having had a permanent establishment or fixed place of business in, that jurisdiction), but excluding a connection arising solely from that recipient's or related person's having executed, delivered, enforced or performed obligations or received a payment under the Agreement or any related credit support document.
+“Indemnifiable Tax” shall mean any Tax, other than a Tax that would not be imposed in respect of a payment made under this Agreement but for a present or former connection between the jurisdiction of the government or taxing authority imposing such Tax and the recipient of such payment or a person related to such recipient.